kubermatic/kubeone/docs/proposals/0002-upgrades.md

 Once done, update MachineDeployment to upgrade workers as well.

 ## Tasks & effort
-* build intel gathering process
-* build drain process (using eviction API)
+* build pre-flight checks
+* scripts to support system packages upgrades
+* scripts to support `kubeadm` invocations
+* upgrade MachineDeployments if any
 * build new `kubeone upgrade` CLI command